fccm/ocaml-cal-svg/README.md

 ```
 ocaml cal_svg.ml 2021-01 en > cal-2021-01-en.svg
 ```
-with `cal_svg.ml` with should provide the year and the month in argument, with all the other calendars just provide the year and the language code.
+with `cal_svg.ml` you should provide the year and the month in argument, with all the other calendars just provide the year and the language code.